wmealing/cellium/README.md

 Cellium implements the Elm Architecture pattern as a way to structure application logic, adapted for Erlang's concurrent execution model.
 This fits naturally with OTP patterns and makes terminal applications composable and testable.

+If you think that this is similar to [Ratatouille][https://github.com/ndreynolds/ratatouille], You'd be right, I haven't stolen code but I do love their concepts.
+I found out about this after This great project already committed a bunch of work.

 **Table of Contents**

 * [Cellium](#cellium)